utedirks/pymlenv/README.md

 ## Extend

 The environment is build from the [requirements.txt file](./requirements.txt).
 You can clone the repository and change this file to build the environment with your own selection of modules.
-Please note that the container is started with Jupyter, so if you delete the Jupyter dependency you also need to change the [Dockerfile](./Dockerfile).
+Please note that the container is started with JupyterLab, so if you delete the JupyterLab dependency you also need to change the [Dockerfile](./Dockerfile).

 To manually build your image and start a container, run: